dotnet/TorchSharp/docfx/articles/memory.md

 ### Returning Fresh References

-It is important to understand that all TorchSharp tensors are simple wrappers around a C++ tensor.
-The 'Handle' property on `Tensor` is a pointer to a C++ `shared_ptr<at::Tensor>`.
-When a Tensor is created and returned to .NET, the reference count is incremented.
-When you call `Dispose()` on the tensor, it is decremented.
+It is important to understand that all TorchSharp "tensors" (type Tensor) are actually "tensor aliases", referring to a C++ tensor.
+When a C++ tensor is created and returned to .NET as a tensor alias, and the reference count on the C++ tensor is incremented.
+When you call `Dispose()` on the TorchSharp tensor alias (that is, type Tensor), it is decremented.
+If the tensor alias is finalized instead, the decrement happens implicitly.

-To enable this technique, all Tensor operations should return a fresh reference to a Tensor, if not a fresh Tensor.
-This is true even for in-place, destructive operations like `add_()`, which overwrites the underlying native tensor with data, but still returns a Tensor with a handle that is different from the one going in.
+To enable this technique, all operations that return one or more TorchSharp `Tensor`s should return "fresh" Tensor aliases (though that doesn't always mean freshly copied C++ tensors).
+This is true even for in-place, destructive operations like `add_()`, which overwrites the underlying native tensor with data, but still returns a fresh tensor alias to that same tensor.

-Thus, when you write methods and functions that take and produce Tensor, for example in the `forward()` method of a model, you should always make sure to return a fresh reference.
-Most of the time, this happens automatically, because your code will be calling runtime code, but there are cases when it's not.
+Thus, when you write methods and functions that take and produce type Tensor, for example in the `forward()` method of a model, you should always make sure to return a fresh alias.
+Most of the time, this happens automatically, because the last action of your code will normally be to call another tensor function, which itself will be returning a fresh alias, but there are cases when it's not, especially when returning input tensors or tensors stored in some lookaside table.

 For example, consider a function that returns its input if its one-dimensional, otherwise it returns a reshaped version: